 A Unique Single Malt Whisky

 We're soon to be making a New World whisky distinct from that produced by our Scottish counterparts across the border.
-Don’t get us wrong, we love Scotch in all its incarnations, but we are here to produce a truly unique English whisky inspired by our experiences in Tasmania.
-Drawing on our skills and knowledge gained overseas, we will focus on quality and traceability, not quantity, as we hand-make an outstanding English single malt whisky.
+We love Scotch in all its incarnations, but we are here to produce a truly unique English whisky inspired by our experiences in Tasmania.
+Drawing on our skills and knowledge gained overseas, we will focus on flavour and traceability, not quantity, as we hand-make an outstanding English single malt whisky.

 We will mash, ferment, distil, age and bottle our whisky here on site.
 With two industry experts on board, we are fine tuning our brewing and distilling process.
 Our brewing consultant has gained a wealth of experience working across Yorkshire over the last 30 years, whilst our Tasmanian distillation consultant hails from one of the finest distilleries in the Southern hemisphere.
 We expect our first batch to be ready from 2020.